madhavkhoslaa/madhavkhoslaa.github.io/content/draft/FunctionalRust.md

 ## What information can we take from this statement?
 1. It is a function that is inside a function
-2. The inner function shares the same enviorment as the outer function.
+2. The inner function shares the same environment as the outer function.

-## What information we can conclude from this statement ?
+## What information we can conclude from this statement?
-1. The variables defined in the outer function are accessable in the inner function.
+1. The variables defined in the outer function are accessible in the inner function.

-There is alot of information that is left here in context of rust, but hold on for a while :D
+There is a lot of information that is left here in the context of rust, but hold on for a while :D

 # Syntax for closure in Rust.

-Take a look carefully on how you can create closures in rust.
+Take a look carefully at how you can create closures in rust.

-1. You give no typpe signatures for the formal arguments.
+1. You give no type signatures for the formal arguments.
 ```rust
 let a = |arg| arg + 1;
 ```